heliosdrm/GRUtils.jl/docs/src/index.md

 ## Installation

-Add GRUtils to your library of Julia packages, hitting `]` to enter in the "package management mode" and then typing:
+Add GRUtils to your library of Julia packages, typing `]` to enter in the "package management mode" and then typing:

 ```julia-repl
 add GRUtils
 ```

-Or if you feel like looking into GRUtil's code and maybe trying your own fixes and improvements, you can clone it for development (also in the package management mode):
+Or if you feel like looking into GRUtils' code and maybe trying your own fixes and improvements, you can clone it for development (also in the package management mode):

 ```julia-repl
 dev GRUtils